 To apply, complete a Free Application for Federal Student Aid (FAFSA).
 The FAFSA is available online at www.fafsa.ed.gov.
 Be sure to include Rio Hondo College’s school code 001269 so that your FAFSA information is sent to us electronically by the Department of Education.
 Also, in order for us to receive your information, be sure that your social security number, name and birthdate are accurate when completing the FAFSA and they match exactly with the information you provided on your admissions application to Rio Hondo College.

-The ideal time to apply is between October 1 and March 2 to insure your application is processed in time for fall and that all available aid is offered to you.
+The ideal time to apply is between October 1 and March 2 to ensure your application is processed in time for fall and that all available aid is offered to you.
 The priority deadline to apply is March 2.
 If you miss this date, you can still apply.
 Keep in mind, the longer you take to apply, the longer you will have to wait to be processed.

 Yes.
 Your financial situation must be reviewed each year.